Our most asked questions

 8. Do I have to pay if I have private health insurance?

-At Macquarie Dental, benefits are available to most private health insurance patients with extras or ancillary cover.
+At Paramount Dental, benefits are available to most private health insurance patients with extras or ancillary cover.
 Some private health insurance companies even offer ‘no-gap’ dental benefits.
 We recommend that patients check with their health funds about their entitlements prior to making an appointment.

 10. How much does treatment cost?